gchq/gaffer-doc/docs/getting-started/example-deployment/writing-the-schema.md

 !!! note
     Take note of the `"aggregate": "false"` setting, this skips any ingest aggregation as it is not required and out of scope of this example.
 All entity property types must have an aggregation function in Gaffer unless this option is added.
-Aggregation is covered in more depth later in the documentation.
+Aggregation is fairly advanced topic in Gaffer but very powerful it is covered in more depth later in the documentation.

 ## Types Schema